100 Best Christmas TV Episodes of All Time

 The source of the animation is found to be caused by the Super Photon Generator, but the adults’ attempts to fix things are thrown awry by the town’s children exploiting their newfound animated abilities, adding Snow Ninjas to the cartoon mix in a bid to liven up proceedings.
 Largely independent of the show’s running storylines, this is an imaginative and inventive episode, a completely unique take on a traditional holiday.

-98. THE HONEYMOONERS – ‘Twas The Night Before Christmas
+98. The Honeymooners – ‘Twas The Night Before Christmas

-USA/Season 1/1955Aired on CBSdirected by Frank Satenstein, written by Marvin Marx and Walter Stone
+directed by Frank Satenstein, written by Marvin Marx and Walter Stone

 Running for just 39 episodes in 1955 and ’56, The Honeymooners has gone on to render a legacy far beyond its years.
 The primary inspiration for The Flintstones, it influenced generations of media creatives and was the primary reference point for American sitcom for decades to come.
 Its solitary Christmas episode rates among its strongest, as short-tempered, underpaid Ralph Kramden discovers the gift he’s bought his long-suffering wife Alice might not live up to expectations.

 He’s forced to sell his shiny new bowling ball to fund a last-minute alternative.
 In part a spin on classic short story Gift Of The Magi, a Christmas sitcom go-to in decades to come, it’s pointedly funny half-hour, with a number of truly memorable scenes.
 It also embraces the ambience of the season wholeheartedly: snowy and beautiful, at episode’s end Jackie Gleason and co bid viewers at home a very Merry Christmas.